Acoustic Emission

 Breakdown in rotating or sliding surfaces is triggered by a number of modes of failure, including lack of lubrication allowing surfaces to clash or rub, too much lubrication causing stick slip and other effects, excessive heat, ingress of water or other harmful chemicals, excess loads, environmental issues with dirt and debris, poor quality parts or sub standard assembly.

-A transducer is connected via a co-axial cable to the hand held instrument with readings captured as close to the centre line and perpendicular to the component of interest.
+A transducer is connected via a co-axial cable to a hand held instrument with readings captured as close to the centre line of the component of interest.

 If you then had to go and download, use complicated software, and have years of experience to interpret readings this would become a long winded process for very little gain so would probably have little or no benefit.